 The need for home health services is determined on a county-by-county basis by applying target rates estimating the number of individuals per 1,000 population expected to require home health services.
-Target rates are calculated for the plan year and are based on the statewide average annual number of unduplicated patients served in each age cohort as reported for the most recent two calendar years in the Kentucky Annual Home Health Services Report.
+County age cohort target rates are calculated for the plan year and are based on the average number of unduplicated patients served in each county and age cohort for the most recent two calendar years in the Kentucky Annual Home Health Services Report.
+Age cohort rates are applied to the plan year county population projections to determine expected need for home health services.
+The number of additional patient services needed in a county is then determined by subtracting the average number of unduplicated patients served in the county for the most recent two calendar years, as reported in the Kentucky Annual Home Health Services Report, from projected need.

 The inventory for patients expected to be served will be adjusted by the addition of two hundred-fifty (250) patients for each certificate of need approved to establish a new agency or subunit in a specific county, by one hundred twenty-five (125) patients for each application approved to expand a home health service to a specific county, and by fifty (50) patients for each application approved for a hospital to establish an agency to solely serve the county in which the hospital is located.
 The respective number of patients will be removed from the inventory for patients to be served when the latest edition of the Kentucky Annual Home Health Services Report indicates that the agency has served patients in the approved county.